Heartwarming: Night Watch

 - The whole scene at the cemetery at the beginning.
 Or perhaps it`s more of a Tear Jerker.
-But it`s definitely a Crowning Moment Of Heart Warming when Vetinari turns around and has a lilac sprig on his robe, and then casually mentions that he`s going to "explain matters" to the new deacon.
+But it`s definitely a heartwarming moment when Vetinari turns around and has a lilac sprig on his robe, and then casually mentions that he`s going to "explain matters" to the new deacon.
 Not explained at that moment at all, but try reading it again.
 And mind you, that was before the history changed, so Vetinari must have reacted the same way to Keel`s Last Stand or whatever it was in the original timeline.

-Vetinari`s comparatively short explanation at the end.
-Doubles as Crowning Moment of Awesome for him, I guess.
+- Vetinari`s comparatively short explanation at the end.
+Doubles as Moment of Awesome for him, I guess.
 He just saw it happen, and he just joined in.
 Took no particular pride in that.

 "I'll teach him to walk!
 I'm good at teaching people to walk!"
 Immediately followed by Vimes falling to the floor, asleep, after spending days awake in the past.